vuetifyjs/vuetify/packages/docs/src/pages/en/features/breakpoints.md

 # Display Breakpoints

-With Vuetify you can control various aspects of your application based upon the `window` size.
-This service works in conjunction with [grids](/components/grids/) and other responsive helper classes (i.e. [display](/styles/display/)).
+With Vuetify you can control various aspects of your application based upon the window size.
+This service works in conjunction with [grids](/components/grids/) and other responsive helper classes (e.g. [display](/styles/display/)).

 <entry-ad />